stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * Accenture continuing to apply world's best practice to improve the client's outcomes
 * Sharing the commercial risks, investments (time, money and/or resources) and upsides
-* Long term deals that embrace a collaborative mindset as business partners
+* Long term deals and org design that embraces a collaborative mindset as business partners

 Although these deals have more expensive sales cycles and lower margins than consulting, 4 strategic advantages have emerged for Accenture: